holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

     ```

 #### Terminal three
-There's no need to compile again, but you will need to update the hash in Bob's bundle file.
+There's no need to recompile or update the DNA hash in the bundle file for Bob.

 !!! note "Run in `nix-shell https://holochain.love`"
     ```